100% Match Rate Among 4th Year Interns – 2016-2018

 1. What is a Psy.D?

-The Doctorate of Psychology (Psy.D.) is a professional degree designed to be responsive to society's need for Christian psychologists functioning in a variety of leadership roles.
-The Psy.D. program promotes well-being and the alleviation of suffering from the unique professional and scientific identity of clinical psychology.
-The mission of the Regent Psy.D. program is encapsulated in the five statements below.
-We strive to:
+The Doctor of Psychology (Psy.D.) degree is designed to be responsive to society's need for psychologists functioning in a variety of leadership roles.
+The program promotes well-being, and the alleviation of suffering from the unique professional and scientific identity of clinical psychology.
+The mission of the Regent Psy.D. program strives to:

-The program combines scholarship with intensive practitioner training that prepares graduates to provide scientifically informed servant leadership in their communities of practice.
-The Psy.D. program is a five-year, full-time course of study consisting of 124 semester hours beyond the bachelor's degree.
-In some cases, students entering at the master's level are able to complete the coursework in three years with an additional year of internship for a total of four years.
+The Psy.D. program combines scholarship with intensive practitioner training that prepares graduates to provide scientifically informed servant leadership in their communities of practice.
+The program is a five-year, full-time course of study consisting of 124 semester hours beyond the bachelor's degree and culminates in a 2,000-hour internship and dissertation project.
+Students entering at the master's level may be able to complete the coursework in three years with an additional year of internship for a total of four years.
 The Psy.D. is designed to provide students with a broad training in psychological practice.
-Students also have opportunities to pursue elective concentrations in specialty areas such as clinical child psychology, marriage and family therapy, health psychology and consulting psychology.
+Students also have opportunities to pursue elective concentrations in specialty areas such as clinical child psychology, marriage and family therapy, health psychology, forensic psychology and consulting psychology.
 The program has an integrative approach: integration of clinical work and coursework, integration of faith and practice, and integration of multicultural, ethical and diversity issues in both didactics and practice.
-The program culminates in a 2,000-hour internship and the dissertation project.

 Admission into the Psy.D. program is limited to fall semester, due to carefully planned fixed-course progression and clinical training sequence.

-As an APA-accredited Doctoral Program in Clinical Psychology, the Regent Psy.D. is designed to fulfill the typical training program requirements for licensure as a psychologist in the various U.S. and Canadian jurisdictions.
+As an APA-accredited doctoral program in clinical psychology, Regent's Psy.D. is designed to fulfill the typical training program requirements for licensure as a psychologist in various U.S. and Canadian jurisdictions.

 2. Do I need to have a master's degree to be a good candidate for the Psy.D. program?

 Actually, most of the students enrolled in the Psy.D. program do not hold graduate degrees.
-The admission requirement is a completed four-year bachelor's degree from a post-secondary institution with state and regional accreditation (only the Ph.D. in Counselor Education & Supervision requires a completed master's degree).
+The admission requirement is a completed four-year bachelor's degree from a post-secondary institution with state and regional accreditation.

 3. If I have an M.A. in Counseling, may I skip some the coursework and shorten the program?

-While a student with a master's in a mental health field (clinical or counseling psychology, counseling, social work) may generally be able to get the equivalent of about one year of credits waived, we recommend against shortening the duration of the program.
+While a student with a master's in a mental health field (i.e., clinical or counseling psychology, counseling, social work) may generally be able to get the equivalent of about one year of credits waived, we discourage shortening the duration of the program.
 For instance, the clinical training sequence is required for all students regardless of prior training.
-That sequence is set up over five years and to shorten the program requires that the third and fourth year of clinical training activities be done concurrently, which is not ideal.
+That sequence is set up over five years and to shorten the program requires third and fourth-year clinical training activities be done concurrently, which is not ideal.
 A better option is for students to take the five years to complete the program, but to take lighter semesters or pursue more elective work.
 This will enhance their training experience.
-All students who do not already hold a master's degree in clinical psychology earn the master's as part of their doctoral training sequence.
-The other issue to remember is that if your master's is not in clinical psychology, your training at Regent will be also aimed at helping you to reorient to a clinical psychology perspective on courses that you have already completed in a related discipline.
+All students not already holding a master's degree in clinical psychology, earn the master's as part of their doctoral training sequence.
+The other issue to remember is that if your master's is not in clinical psychology, your training at Regent will be also aimed at helping you reorient to a clinical psychology perspective on courses that you have already completed in a related discipline.